annotorious/annotorious-v1/readme.md

 Want to help out?
 There are many ways you can contribute!

 * Using Annotorious?
-Be sure to give us a shout and let us know your feedback via [our Google Group](http://groups.google.com/group/annotorious) or [personally](mailto:rainer.simon@ait.ac.at).
+Be sure to give us a shout and let us know your feedback via [our mailing list](http://groups.google.com/group/annotorious).
 * Found a bug?
 [Drop us a line](http://groups.google.com/group/annotorious) or post an issue on our [issue tracker](annotorious/issues).
 * Want to improve our documentation?
 We'd really appreciate an extra hand [on our Wiki](annotorious/wiki)!
 * Missing a feature?
 [Learn how to develop your own Annotorious Plugins](annotorious/wiki/Developing-Plugins).